Last Updated on

 This video from The Engineering Mindset provides a great explanation of the technology behind heat pumps.

-Air Source Heat Pump Running Costs
+Air Source Heat Pump Running Costs in 2020

 An air-source heat pump can be significantly more cost-efficient in the long-term, especially if you’re replacing an older, inefficient heating system.
 In fact, you can recoup the cost of installing the pump quite quickly.